adravel/samsams-ambition/README.md

 # samsams-ambition
-A 2D Unity project for Game App Development course.
+A 2D Unity project for 'Game App Development' course.